Woolfrey/woolfrey.github.io/_posts/25-06-04-linear-feedback-control.md

 	<img src="../assets/images/posts/2025/cappucino.jpg" height="200" width="auto" loading="lazy"/>
 	<img src="../assets/images/posts/2025/exponential_cooling.png" height="200" width="auto" loading="lazy"/>
 	<br>
-	<em> The temperature of a cup of coffee will decay exponentially. <br> (That is actually a photo of a coffee I made when working as a barista in 2020!) </em>
+	<em> The temperature of a cup of coffee will decay exponentially toward the ambient temperature. <br> (That is actually a photo of a coffee I made when working as a barista in 2007!) </em>
 </p>

 The _rate of change_ in the temperature of the coffee $\frac{d\tau}{dt}= \dot{\tau}(t)$  (K/s) is proportional to the difference between its current temperature $\tau(t)$ (K) and  the ambient temperature $\tau_{amb.}$ (K):